craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-18-and-later.rst

 .. _reindex-content-3-1-18-and-later:

 --------------------------------------------------------------------------------
-Reindexing Content Using Elasticsearch for Crafter CMS versions 3.1.18 and later
+Reindexing Content Using Elasticsearch for CrafterCMS versions 3.1.18 and later
 --------------------------------------------------------------------------------

-The steps listed below for reindexing content without disrupting service in production using Elasticsearch applies only to Crafter CMS versions 3.1.18 and later
+The steps listed below for reindexing content without disrupting service in production using Elasticsearch applies only to CrafterCMS versions 3.1.18 and later

 ^^^^^^^^^^^^^^^^^^^^^^
 Step 1: Content freeze